pmeising/pmeising/README.md

 - :book: I am currently working on the projects of the 42 Core Curriculum

-- 🌱 I’m currently learning how the Bash Shell works and how to make a clone of it
+- 🌱 I’m currently recreating the ancient WOLFENSTEIN 3D game using the raycasting algorithm

 - 👯 I’m looking to collaborate on climate solutions

-- 🤔 I’m looking for help with improving C programming
+- 🤔 I’m looking for help with improving C and C++ programming

 - 💬 Ask me about anything